The Very Clever Pipe Game: Gameplay

-It can be played by 2-4 people, or more in teams.
-Like other pipe games, the objective can be to create a closed circuit in pipes of your color by playing cards from your hand.
-When you accomplish this, you pick up the cards.
-Whoever has the most cards at the end wins.
-However, what makes this game unique (and thus, according to the maker, Very Clever) is that you can also choose to close off fields of light or dark backgrounds.
-If you have four players, for instance, each has a different goal: light pipes, dark pipes, light backgrounds, or dark backgrounds.
-With so many competing goals, the game becomes quite complicated.
+The game can be played by 2-4 people or teams.
+Like other pipe games, the objective is to create a closed circuit of pipes in one's color by playing cards from your hand.
+When a circuit is completed, the player collects the cards that have been played.
+The player or team with the most cards at the end of the game wins.

+What makes this game unique (and thus, according to the maker, Very Clever) is that a player can choose to close off fields of light or dark backgrounds.
+In a four player game, for instance, each has a different goal: light pipes, dark pipes, light backgrounds, and dark backgrounds.
+With these competing goals, the game becomes quite complicated.

 There are two basic strategies to this game.
 Some players prefer to make small circuits of only two or three cards, and others attempt to build up their circuit to pick up many cards at a time.
-Either strategy can win, although the former is more safe and the latter more of a gamble.
-Often, the strategy players choose depends on the cards they hold in their hands.
-In addition, an important part of the strategy in this game is blocking opponents before they can gather cards.
+Either strategy can win, although the former is safer and the latter more of a gamble.
+The strategy chosen can depend on the cards in the player's hand.
+An important part of the strategy is blocking opponents before they can gather cards.